Top Gummy Supplement Flavors: A Manufacturing Perspective

 • Packaging sensitivity

-The highest total score is usually the flavor that performs best in the real market-because it stays consistent from the first bottle off the line to the last bottle a customer opens.
+The highest total score is usually the flavor that performs best in the real market.
+It stays consistent from the first bottle off the line to the last one a customer opens.

 ← Back to Blog